Skip to main content

 What makes this essay type distinct

-• You address the other side's arguments
+• You address the other side's strongest argument or concern

 Main goal